Star Trek: Operation Enterprise: Ride experience

 Immediately upon leaving the station, the train enters a straight section of track.
-The track then shifts to the right until it lines up with the launch track, at which point a door in front of the track opens.
+The track then shifts to the right until it lines up with the launch track.
+At this point a door in front of the track opens.
 The train then begins to launch forward and travels part of the way up the first top hat.
-It then launches backwards along the same launch track before travelling backwards up another twisted section of track.
+It then launches backward along the same launch track before travelling backward up another twisted section of track.
 The train then launches forward and travels over the top hat.
 Following the top hat, the train makes a slight left turn before entering an Immelmann loop immediately followed by a heartline roll.
 The train then enters a banked turn to the right before entering a tunnel through a building.
-The train then travels over a series of small hills before making a right turn into the final inversion, a corkscrew.
+The train then travels over a series of small hills before turning right turn into the final inversion, a corkscrew.
 Following the corkscrew, the train enters the final brake run before making a right turn back into the station.